 Honoured as one of the University of Saskatchewan’s Arts and Science Alumni of Influence, Saskatchewan born contralto, Lisa Hornung has been acclaimed for performances in repertoire ranging from Baroque to contemporary composers.
 Her voice has been called “rich and powerful” and her stage presence has “inspired audiences and musicians alike”.

-Most often heard in Handel’s Messiah, Ms. Hornung's orchestral performances also include Beethoven’s Ninth Symphony and Mass in C major, Mozart's Requiem, Coronation Mass and Vesperae solennes de Confessore, Pergolesi’s Stabat Mater, the Duruflé Requiem, the Canadian premiere of Ruth Watson-Henderson’s From Darkness to Light, Verdi’s Requiem, Bach’s Magnificat and Christmas Oratorio, Vivaldi’s Gloria, Mahler’s Symphony No. 2, and Lieder eines fahrenden Gesellen, Mendelssohn’s Elijah, Vaughn Williams’ Magnificat, The May Queen by Bennett, and the Alto Rhapsody by Brahms.
+Most often heard in Handel’s Messiah, Ms. Hornung's orchestral performances also include Beethoven’s Ninth Symphony and Mass in C major, Mozart's Requiem, Coronation Mass and Vesperae solennes de Confessore, Pergolesi’s Stabat Mater, the Duruflé Requiem, the Canadian premiere of Ruth Watson-Henderson’s From Darkness to Light, Verdi’s Requiem, Bach’s Magnificat and Christmas Oratorio, Vivaldi’s Gloria, Mahler’s Symphony No. 2, and Lieder eines fahrenden Gesellen, Mendelssohn’s Elijah, Vaughn William’s Magnificat, The May Queen by Bennett, and the Alto Rhapsody by Brahms.
 Very excited about the talents of composer Paul Suchan, Lisa was delighted to record his full nuptial mass entitled May, and to have premiered the role of May Bartram in his opera The Beast in the Jungle.

-In addition to her orchestral work, Ms. Hornung enjoys an active recital career with recent performances including works by Brahms, Schumann, Schubert, Marx, Debussy, Purcell and Handel as well as Christmas, Spiritual and Folk repertoire.
+In addition to her orchestral work, Ms. Hornung enjoys an active recital career with recent performances including music by Brahms, Schumann, Schubert, Marx, Debussy, Purcell and Handel as well as Christmas, Spiritual and Folk repertoire.
 She has toured the United States and Europe as a soloist and ensemble member with the American Spiritual Ensemble, a group of professional singers dedicated to the preservation and performance of Negro Spirituals.

 Soprano Casey Peden and Lisa have been presenting duet recitals including works of Haydn, Purcell and Handel as well as a variety of folk arrangements.
-They have collaborated with Mr. John Ried Coulter, Ms. Alison Kilgannon, and Mr. Robert Hall.
-Their most recent venture saw them in Ontario singing with The Sudbury Studio Singers and the Sudbury University Chorus, performing Canadian Folk Songs arranged for SATB choir with alto and soprano soloists, arranged by Robert Hall.
+They have collaborated with John Ried Coulter, Alison Kilgannon, and Robert Hall.
+Their most recent venture saw them in Ontario singing with The Sudbury Studio Singers and the Sudbury University Chorus, performing Canadian Folk Songs arranged for SATB choir with alto and soprano soloists, arranged by Robert

 After completing a Bachelor of Music in Voice Performance at the University of Saskatchewan under the tutelage of Professor Dorothy Howard, Ms. Hornung went on to further her studies at the Institute of Vocal Arts in Chiari, Italy.
-This was followed by an intensive study time at Southern Illinois University with Richard Best.
+This was followed by an intensive study time at Southern Illinois University with Mr. Richard Best.
 Later she completed a year of study, with the support of the Saskatchewan Arts Board, working with Mr. Nico Castel, Dr. Everett McCorvey, Dr. Cliff Jackson, Dr. Bill Cooper, Professor Micheal McMahon, Professor Tedrin Lindsey and Mr. Richard Best.

 Lisa is the founder and director of Summer School for the Solo Voice, a week long study and performance opportunity for singers, choral conductors, accompanists and voice teachers of all ages and abilities.
 Growing from a local to a national, and now, international program, SSSV celebrated its 20th Anniversary in July, 2017.

-In October of 2017 Ms. Hornung was presented with the Saskatchewan Music Educators Association's Outstanding Achievement Award.
-Well known as a teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan with her husband John.
+Well known and respected as a soloist, teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan with her husband John.